 These connections transfer axial compressive loads between side and main members with fasteners loaded axially in compression along their axis.
 A fastener is considered in withdrawal when it is pushed into the wood member under axial compression, just as it is when pulled out of the wood member under axial tension.
-The design of these connections is governed by the provisions in CSA O86:24 Clause 12.12.9.
-When a fastener is loaded axially in compression, its factored resistance, P{rc} , is calculated as the minimum of:
+When a fastener is loaded axially in compression, its compressive capacity, P'{rr}, is calculated as the minimum of: